AdobeDocs/commerce-operations.en/help/_includes/reference/cli/commerce.md

 ### `--access`

-Access restriction in the format "permission:address".
+Access restriction in the format &quot;permission:address&quot;.
 Use 0 to clear all addresses.
 -  Default: `[]`
 -  Requires a value

 ### `--auth`

-HTTP Basic auth credentials in the format "username:password".
+HTTP Basic auth credentials in the format &quot;username:password&quot;.
 Use 0 to clear all credentials.
 -  Default: `[]`
 -  Requires a value